 All that was left was the capital.
 Robert, having been wounded at the Trident, sent Eddard ahead with his army.
 Before they reached King’s Landing however, the Lannisters arrived.
 They pledged loyalty to the crown, and so Aerys opened the gates.
 Tywin’s forces then proceeded to sack the city.
 During the brutal violence, Ser Gregor Clegane (one of Tywin’s knights, known as the Mountain due to his immense size) killed Elia Martell (Rhaegar’s widow) as well as her two Targaryen children.
 When the Mad King ordered his Kingsguard Jaime to kill his father, Jaime turned on the king, stabbing him through the back.
 By the time Eddard arrived, the Lannisters held the city in the name of King Robert and Aerys lay dead at Jamie’s feet.
 Eddard was furious at the brutality of the sack and killing of Rhaegar’s children – however Robert viewed as a necessary act.

 The war ended soon when Eddard rode to Storm’s End to lift the siege.
 Stannis Baratheon still held the keep, and the Tyrells immediately surrendered.
-Eddard then travelled to the remote Tower of Joy in Dorne – where he found his sister Lyanna and two members of the Kingsguard; the renowned Arthur Dayne and Commander Gerold Hightower.
-Eddard and his six men defeated the knights, with only Eddard and one other surviving.
+Eddard then travelled to the remote Tower of Joy in Dorne – where he found his sister Lyanna and two members of the Kingsguard; the renowned Ser Arthur Dayne and Ser Gerold Hightower.
+Eddard and his five men defeated the knights, with only Eddard and one other surviving.
 Despite this, Lyanna succumbed – and her death reunited Eddard and Robert in their shared grief.
 Robert was crowned king, he married Tywin Lannister’s daughter Cersei, and Jon Arryn was named the Hand of the King.
 His victory was now complete.
 The Targaryens were defeated (only Rhaegar’s younger brother and newborn sister survived, hidden away across the sea in Essos) and the Baratheons reigned.
 Robert took his seat on the Iron Throne in the year 284 AC.

 The Modern Era